 The industry has changed from R22 to R410a, which you may identify by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

-Your manufacturer will probably not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
+Your manufacturer will possibly not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
 It’s usually just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 If your unit was built after 2010, you’re probably safe